HangX-Ma/dino/README.md

 # Dino

 This project reimplement the Google Chrome Dino Game based on LovyanGFX driver.
-You can now run the game on Linx platform using SDL2 simulator.
+The `win` branch is used for cross compile that can generate executable program running on Windows.

 **You Dino can get special skill if you reach high score (I set it to 3000)!**